FTLam11/fronk-tolks/elixir-intro.md

 ## Immutability

-The biggest "gotcha" in transitioning from OOP to functional programming is the concept of immutability.
+The biggest "gotcha" in transitioning from OOP to FP is the concept of immutability and how it affects shared state.
 The following compares adding a task to a todo list in Ruby and Elixir.

 ---